In her role as associate dean, Dr. Weidensaul oversees the following:

-Dr. Weidensaul also used her organizational and competitive skills to work closely with the American Red Cross and the Drexel University community to create one of the biggest one-day blood collections in the Delaware Valley.
-The success of the CAA blood challenge at Drexel not only led to five consecutive CAA blood challenge “championships,” but also led to collecting over 1,000 pints of usable blood in one day, thus saving thousands of lives.
-As a result of her commitment, Dr. Weidensaul also serves on the Penn-Jersey Board of Directors of the Red Cross.
-In her new role as associate dean, Weidensaul will oversee the Office of International Students and Scholar Services, Multicultural Programs, Spiritual & Religious Life, Veteran Student Services, and Student Affairs Assessment, Retention, and Academic Support.
-Additionally, she will be working with Dean David Ruth in the day-to-day problem solving and crisis management with and for the student populations.
+While in Athletics, Dr. Weidensaul also used her organizational and competitive skills to work closely with the American Red Cross and the Drexel University community to create several of the biggest one-day blood drives in the region.
+The success of the Colonial Athletic Association Blood Challenge at Drexel not only led to five consecutive CAA Blood Drive Challenge “championships,” but also led to the collection of over 1,000 pints of usable blood in one day, thus saving thousands of lives.
+As a result of her commitment, Dr. Weidensaul served on the Board of Directors of the Penn-Jersey American Red Cross for several years.